 Solar Flares pose a danger to satellites.
 Solar Flares occur randomly every 70s starting 30 seconds after the start of the game.
 Each Solar Flare lasts 3 seconds.
 All satellites exposed to the solar radiation for any period of time lose the photos stored in their memory.
+During Alliance game the satellites will also lose one memory slot during each solar flare unless they are protected by the shadow zone.
+Note that memory slot loss will occur whether or not the SPHERE is powered off or on.

 Satellites exposed to the solar radiation will lose 1 point every second they are exposed to the solar radiation, unless the satellites are powered off prior to exposure with the solar radiation.